BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Pitch refers to the sound frequency that you or an instrument produce.
 It can be high or low.
 When you sing, for example, you enable your vocal cords to alter note frequencies.
 You do this by letting air pass along your vocal cords while constricting or relaxing your throat muscles.

-When singing a song, however, you need to reproduce the notes.
-You should also maintain a nice tone while maintaining the right time signature or timing.
+When practice singing a song, however, you need to reproduce the notes.
+You should also maintain a nice tone deaf while maintaining the right time key signature or timing.

 Pitch, of course, is less complicated than the concept of the key.
 Hence, we will not delve into the discussion of the key.
 However, it suffices to say that if you change the track’s pitch, you also change its key.